ziminl/python-crypter/README.md

 - **Random Junk Code Injection:** Random junk code is generated and injected into the obfuscated code.
 This includes creating random variables with random values, adding extra code to confuse readers.

+## Each Crypting Algorithms
+> Base64 Encoding: Base64 encoding is used to obfuscate the original code by converting it into a text format that consists of ASCII characters.

+Zlib Compression: The zlib library is used to compress the obfuscated code, reducing its size and making it harder to analyze.

+Marshal: The marshal module is used to serialize the obfuscated code into a binary format, making it more challenging to read and understand.

+Fernet Encryption: The Fernet encryption algorithm, provided by the cryptography library, is used to encrypt the obfuscated code.
+Fernet uses symmetric key cryptography with AES-128 in CBC mode and HMAC using SHA256 for authentication.

 ## Usage

 > python main.py